JakubSawicki03/Windows-Backup-Notification-To-Email/README.md

   4. Wait till the end
   5. OPTIONAL: Check email to see if it was succeeded or failed

-I am not creator of this script but I hace added some new things to customize it for my needs.
+I am not creator of this script but I have added some new things to customize it for my needs.